dotkernel/plugin-mail-transporter/README.md

 And if you want to use smtp mail make sure:

- - Your config.xml contains <code><![CDATA[<smtpActive>true</smtpActive>]]</code> at least within the production tag
+ - Your plugin's config.xml contains smtpActive is set to <code>true</code> at least within the production tag
- - The mail server accepts connections
+ - The mail server accepts connections with the provided configuration
  - You are able to send mail from that server

 E-mail now works as a plugin, but the limit cannot be set

 You can set more transporters and disable the ones you don't want to use

 If no available SMTP Transport was found, the plugin will create a Send_Mail Transporter (see Zend_Mail_Transport)

 Details about Zend SendMail Transport : http://framework.zend.com/manual/1.12/en/zend.mail.introduction.html Details about Zend SMTP Transport:
  * http://framework.zend.com/manual/1.12/en/zend.mail.sending.html
  * http://framework.zend.com/manual/1.12/en/zend.mail.smtp-authentication.html
  * http://framework.zend.com/manual/1.12/en/zend.mail.smtp-secure.html

  For more support or suggestions visit: www.dotkernel.com or contact us here: http://www.dotkernel.com/contact/